cthoyt/cthoyt.github.io/_posts/2020/2020-04-28-history-of-bel.md

 longer be compiled without a new resources server being deployed and the BEL files updated.
 Luckily, the website was being built from a repository on the OpenBEL GitHub organization, so only the files needed to be updated.
-The responsibility of maitenance of the Selventa Large Corpus and Selventa Small Corpus (previous released by Selventa under the CC-BY-3.0 license) was taken by Charles Tapley Hoyt (Fraunhofer) and moved to
+The responsibility of maintenance of the Selventa Large Corpus and Selventa Small Corpus (previous released by Selventa under the CC-BY-3.0 license) was taken by Charles Tapley Hoyt (Fraunhofer) and moved to
 [a new GitHub repository](https://github.com/cthoyt/selventa-knowledge/).